nsvedberg/SocialCircle/DEPLOYING.md

 - uwsgi-plugin-python3

 On this server, the user/group www-data already exists.
-If it didn't exist, you could create it like so:
+If it didn't exist, you could create it like this:

     # useradd -r www-data